-If you are in an accident, you should do the following:
+If you are in an accident, you should take the following steps:

-- Notify the police, and if necessary, an ambulance immediately.
+- Notify the police, and if necessary, call an ambulance immediately.

 - Do not make statements to anyone, except a police officer.

-- Obtain all insurance information, names, addresses, phone numbers and license plate numbers of those involved in the accident.
+- Obtain all insurance information, names, addresses, contact information and license plate numbers of those involved in the accident.

-- Obtain the names and phone numbers of all witnesses.
+- Obtain the names and contacts of any witnesses.

-2. Who pays if I incur an injury due to an auto accident or my car is damaged?
+Who pays if I get hurt in a car accident or my vehicle is damaged?

-If you are to blame for an accident, your liability insurance will pay the other driver for property damage and personal injuries up to your policy’s limits.
-If you are not at fault, the other driver’s liability insurance pays for your car damage and personal injuries.
+If you are not at fault for the accident, the other driver’s liability insurance pays for your car damage and personal injuries.
 However, your medical bills, lost wages and other expenses are paid by your own insurance carrier under New York’s No Fault Law.
 Recent changes in the law make it very important that you file your no-fault claim within a short time period of time following the accident.
 Failure to file in a timely manner may result in the denial of your claim.

 For a period of up to one year after the accident, no-fault will reimburse you for household help, mileage to and from accident-related medical appointments and in some cases, other accident-related expenses are also reimbursable.